 In Fame or Shame, Michael and Trevor interrupt Tracey's audition for Fame or Shame.
 Tracey responds with indignance, until she sees Trevor, and sounds genuinely overjoyed to see him back.
-She's the first person in the DeSanta family not to react in imediate fear to him.
-There's also Trevor hugging her back with what is probably the only genuine, nice smile he gives off in the entire game.
+She's the first person in the DeSanta family not to react in immediate fear to him.
+There's also Trevor hugging her back with one of the few genuine, nice smiles he gives off in the entire game.

 There's also Trevor and Michael going Papa Wolf on Lazlow Jones for Tracey.
 Trevor sums it up best.